 POSSIBLE CAUSE POSSIBLE REMEDY

-Freezer pressure switch setting too low.
-Adjust freezer pressure switch, or replace if
+Freezer pressure switch setting too low or Adjust freezer pressure switch, or replace if

-defective.
+defective. defective.
 See FIGURE 9-3, Section 9.

 Water tank drain valve (39) open or leaking, or Close valve, repair, or replace as necessary.

 make-up water float valve (12) stuck open.

 Thawing gas solenoid valve (18) leaking Check the manual opening stem to make sure

 through during the freeze cycle. it is in the automatic position (stem screwed

 out).
 Check for leakage through the valve by

 sound and temperature difference.
 Close the

 stop valve (90) at the receiver to confirm

 suspicion of leakage.
 Repair or replace the

 valve as needed.

-Float switch stuck or failed in the closed Check to make sure the float switch is opening
+Refrigerant float switch stuck.
+Check to make sure the float switch is opening

-position. and closing.
+and closing.

-"A" valve (20) stuck open Check to make sure the "A" Valve is not in
+Liquid feed, "A" valve (20) stuck open Check to make sure the "A" Valve (20) is not

-the manual open position.
-Disassemble valve
+in the manual open position.
+Disassemble

-and inspect for debris that could hold the
+valve and inspect for debris that could hold the

 valve open.